The 5 Step Project Management Process That Guarantees Success

 Define your budget

 What kind of resources are you working with?
 Is a whole department putting a chunk of its budget into what you’re doing?
 Or is this more of a skimp-and-save situation?
 Knowing your budget — whether it’s actual dollars or the number of hours the team will work — can help you determine what’s achievable and what falls outside your project’s scope.
-It’ll also determine whether you can hire external help or not.
+It’ll also determine whether you can hire external help or pay extra to integrate the tools your project needs.

 Outline roles and responsibilities